RamanaRaj7/find-it./README.md

 # find-it.
-Having one hour breakes in between classes?\n
+Having one hour breakes in between classes?

-Too tired to go back to hostel?\n
+Too tired to go back to hostel?

-Then this is for you\n
+Then this is for you

 An app to display empty classroom all over the university campus